sky-whs/DOR-IQA/README.md

     pred_score = DOR_model(image)
     loss = criterion(pred_score, labels)  # The loss function requires predictions to be a probability distribution continuous_score = model.inference(pred_score)  # Use the inference function to get the desired score by ordinal regression

+4. Ensure the above files and functions are correctly integrated to achieve effective NR-IQA using the proposed deep ordinal regression framework.